greenbone/openvas-scanner/INSTALL.md

     file=/var/log/gvm/openvassd.log
     level=128

-The "level" field controls the amount of logging that is written.
+The `level` field controls the amount of logging that is written.
-The value of "level" can be
+The value of `level` can be

       4  Errors.
       8  Critical situation.